ivdet/pinterest.api.php/README.md

-basic bindings for Pinterest API.
+basic bindings for Pinterest API v3.

 _This is an unofficial API, and likely to change and break at any moment._